Megasolid Idiom — Build a Rich Text Editor in Python

 Heads up!
 You've already completed this tutorial.

-Megasolid Idiom is a rich text word processor implemented in Python and Qt.
-You can use it to open, edit and save HTML-formatted files, with a WYSIWYG (what you see is what you get) format view.
-Only basic formatting, headings, lists and images are supported.
+Megasolid Idiom is a rich text editor built with Python and PyQt5.
+You can use it to open, edit, and save HTML-formatted files with a WYSIWYG (What You See Is What You Get) format view.
+It supports basic text formatting, headings, lists, and images — everything you need for a simple Python word processor.

 Megasolid Idiom is based on the same code used for the No2Pads notepad app, so take a look at that if you want an even simpler example.

-Megasolid Idiom uses the Qt built-in QTextEdit component for our rich text editor, which means that Qt handles a lot of the complicated faff of text editing.
+Megasolid Idiom uses the Qt built-in QTextEdit component for the rich text editor, which means Qt handles a lot of the complicated work of text editing for us.
 Support for rich text (rather than plain text) is enabled by default, or by setting .setAcceptRichText(True) on the editor.

-To support drag-drop insert of images into the active document, we subclass QTextEdit to add custom Qt mime handlers.
+To support drag-and-drop insertion of images into the active document, we subclass QTextEdit to add custom Qt MIME data handlers.

 python